 How to treat hyperhidrosis?

-Muscle relaxant (as used for wrinkles) is an approved treatment against excessive sweating armpits.
+Muscle relaxants (also used for the treatment of wrinkles) are an approved treatment for excessive sweating.
 Once injected, the innervation of the sweat glands is blocked.
 Sweat production significantly decreases or stops.
-This effect lasts six months.
+This effect lasts for six months.